 Sleipnir and the Joy of Reading

 In the name of Sleipnir, the Reykjavík City of Literature takes part in projects that encourage children and young people to read.

-said to have runes carved on his teeth.
-In modern times, the saying goes that the canyon Ásbyrgi in North-Iceland was formed by Sleipnir, as one of his hoofs touched the ground.
+The name Sleipnir means he who travels swiftly.
+Sleipnir is said to be the best of all horses.
+Some sources claim that he has runes carved on his teeth.
+In modern times, the saying goes that the canyon Ásbyrgi in North-Iceland was formed by Sleipnir, when one of his giant hoofs touched the ground.
 This canyon is shaped in the form of a horse-shoe.

-Sleipnir will be associated with various reading initiatives for the younger generation.
+Sleipnir is associated with various reading initiatives for the younger generation.
 His first task for the City of Literature was to invite children and their families to an outdoor literary quiz at the Reykjavík Children’s Culture Festival in April 2012.
 Since then, the live-Sleipnir has started appearing at events hosted by the City of Literature and a book has been written about him.

 Each summer, Sleipnir encourages children of all ages to take part in the Reykjavík City Library Summer Reading program.

 How Does the Reykjavík City of Literature Use Sleipnir in Reading Promotion?

 Sleipnir visits Reykjavík daycares, libraries and schools.

 Sleipnir book and toolkit is available for teachers and library staff.

 Sleipnir is the symbol for the Reykjavík City Children‘s Literature Prize.